Pathfinder 2e - Practical Guide to Wild Shape

 - : A lot of damage and good ongoing poison damage, plus you automatically recover from some problematic status conditions.
 Plus a 30-foot burrow speed.

-- : An impressive 90-foot swim speed, and Spike Race allows you to run through enemies dealing a big pile of damage, though if the enemies can make Reactions you may draw a lot o
+- : An impressive 90-foot swim speed, and Spike Race allows you to run through enemies dealing a big pile of damage, though if the enemies can make Reactions you may draw a lot of damage as a result.
+Consider the risk vs. reward carefully.

 - : Less damage than the Kaiju, but you get a ranged attack and aura that makes enemiees Clumsy 1.
 I think the Kaiju is a better go-to option, but the Kaiju can't do anything about flying enemies who are beyond its reach, and the Kaiju is Gargantuan while the Green Man is only Medium, so you can't walk a Kaiju through most doorways or dungeons so the Green Man might be a better form for just hanging out and living your life.
 But at that point, just revert to your humanoid form and cast spells.